dadair-ca/PERM/README.md

 - [x] Get dynamic attendance data from user object
 - [ ] Attendance chart should be simple values if window is too small
 - [ ] Connect to ~~~Mailchimp~~~Mailgun
-- [ ] Ensure all datetimes are generated for Mountain Time
+- [x] Ensure all datetimes are generated for Mountain Time
+- [ ] Should use Bootstrap grid system on /shifts so it collapses on mobile

 Minimum Viable Product
 ----------------------